 If you are unsure about your Doberman and how he is going to react to these animals, you should never allow them to get along without a proper introduction.

-Recommended reading: Are Dobermans good for first time owners?
-[Owners Guide]
+Recommended reading: Are Dobermans good for first-time owners?

 Will Dobermans Protect Chickens And Other Farm Animals?

 It is evident that the Dobermans are excellent guard dogs, properly trained dogs can do excellent work to protect and manage farm animals like cattle, chickens.

 The Dobermans have an innate preference to chase, run, play, bark, and do complex works throughout the day.

 As their temperament says, they are alert, energetic, confident, fearless, and highly intelligent dogs.

 The Dobermans have a considerably larger, strong, athletic, and muscular body when it comes to body appearance.
 Besides that, they are trustworthy, protective toward their close ones, attentive, active, and even can live outside.